History of Los Angeles: Early labor movements

 Some 1,200 dock workers were corralled in a special stockade in Griffith Park.
 The Times wrote approvingly that "stockades and forced labor were a good remedy for IWW terrorism."
 Public meetings were outlawed in San Pedro, Upton Sinclair was arrested at Liberty Hill in San Pedro for reading the United States Bill of Rights on the private property of a strike supporter (the arresting officer told him "we'll have none of 'that Constitution stuff'") and blanket arrests were made at union gatherings.
 The strike ended after members of the Ku Klux Klan and the American Legion raided the IWW Hall and attacked the men, women and children meeting there.
 The strike was defeated.

 Los Angeles developed another industry in the early 20th century when movie producers from the East Coast relocated there.
 These new employers were likewise afraid of unions and other social movements: During Upton Sinclair's campaign for governor of California under the banner of his "End Poverty In California" (EPIC) movement, Louis B. Mayer turned MGM's Culver City studio into the unofficial headquarters of the organized campaign against EPIC.
 MGM produced fake newsreel interviews with whiskered actors with Russian accents voicing their enthusiasm for EPIC, along with footage focusing on hobos huddled on the borders of California waiting to enter and live off the bounty of its taxpayers once Sinclair was elected.
 Sinclair, however, lost the election.

-Brothers Ricardo Flores Magón Enrique Flores Magón were arrested in Los Angeles in 1917 for promoting anti-war and Anti-American causes.
+Brothers Ricardo Flores Magón and Enrique Flores Magón were arrested in Los Angeles in 1917 for promoting anti-war and Anti-American causes.

 The immigrants arriving in the city to find jobs sometimes brought the revolutionary zeal and idealism of their homelands.
 These included anarchists such as Russian Emma Goldman and Ricardo Flores Magón and his brother Enrique of the Partido Liberal Mexicano.
 They later were joined by the socialist candidate for mayor Job Harriman, Chinese revolutionaries, the novelist Upton Sinclair, "Wobblies" (members of the Industrial Workers of the World, the IWW), and Socialist and Communist labor organizers such as the Japanese-American Karl Yoneda and the Russian-born New Yorker Meyer Baylin.
 The socialists were the first to set up a soapbox in the Plaza, which served as the location of union rallies and protests and riots as the police attempted to break up meetings.

 Unions began to make progress in organizing these workers as the New Deal arrived in the 1930s.
 An influential strike was the Los Angeles Garment Workers Strike of 1933, one of the first strikes in which Mexican immigrant workers played a prominent role for union recognition.
 The unions made even greater gains in the war years, as Los Angeles grew further.